cotes2020/jekyll-theme-chirpy/_posts/00Basic/Auth/2020-09-23-Authentication.md

 6. can be `Opaque` or `Self-contained`
    - `Opaque`
      - random string, no meaning
-     - can only be verfied by the autorization server
+     - can only be verfied by the authorization server
      - just like session ids
    - `Self-contained`
      - token has the data and can be reviewd by the clients